 IMPORTANT!
-Review Maintenance Safety before servicing or repairing.
+Review Maintenance Safety on page 13 before servicing or repairing.
 Place the machine in a Safe Condition before performing any maintenance.
+See page 9.

 Allow the engine to cool.
 Engine components and oil may be hot enough to cause injury.